cloudarxiv/DAGit/README.md

 > * delete_service(service_name) : Deletes the given service
 > * delete_hpa(hpa_name) : Deletes a given HPA.

 Below is a sample code snippet to demonstrate the usage of the Functions and Deployment Manager Class to register the function.
+Note that the "min_Replicas" and "max_replicas" is configurable by the user

 ```python